Blog post Locations linked to Vincent van Gogh Saint-Rémy-de-Provence was first published on Culture Tourist on May 10th 2019.

 Following that path, we came to the place where Vincent stayed while in Saint-Rémy-de-Provence.
 Saint-Paul-de-Mausole is still used as a hospital today.
 And only one small part of it is open to visitors.

 There are reproductions of his paintings in the garden of the hospital.
-One of the most famous paintings he has painted while there is ‘The Starry Night’.
+One of the most famous paintings he has painted while there is ‘The Starry Night’, located in MoMA in New York today.
 A small exhibition about his time there is on display in a part of the hospital that’s open to the public.
 It was pretty interesting to learn about some ways mental illness was treated during the 19th century.

 Although the room in which he stayed can’t be seen, there is a reconstruction of it created in a hospital.
 With its dark walls and an old metal bed, the room’s interior was in huge contrast with hospital’s beautiful garden and surroundings.
 If nothing else, it’s symbolising his state of mind during that time quite well.